BlackstoneDF/BlackstoneDF.github.io/src/basics.md

 ## Technical Details
 Here are some nice technical details to know:

 Blackstone may occasionally "panic".
-This is because it is written in Rust.
+This is because it is written in Rust!
 If your Blackstone compiler panics, send us the following on the Discord:
 - What code you gave it
 - The panic error & stacktrace.